The 2nd Pole: Fascination, Desire, Love, & Bliss in Our Experience of the Numen – Part II (I.C: God’s Presence to Our Consciousness)

 This puts all material things into perspective – as merely partial, temporary satisfactions of our sensuous and psychical nature.

 Though these heightened experiences are important, it should not be thought that incisive encounters with the numen are limited only to people who have experienced them.
-The “average person” can enjoy sparks of divine love-goodness-beauty-joy, but it might occur so gently, subtly, and quickly that they fail to recognize what is happening to them until they encounter a book or a conversation which describes the numinous experience.
+The “average person” can be experiencing joy through sparks of divine love-goodness-beauty-joy, but it might occur so gently, subtly, and quickly that they fail to recognize what is happening to them until they encounter a book or a conversation which describes the numinous experience.

 After hearing these descriptions, they might say, “Well, I’ve never had a heightened experience of the numen, but I think I have had an experience of connecting with God that has His distinctive signature in it – some sense of supremeness, specialness, holiness, and goodness which is different from other interior experiences.”